African American women

 841

-Mrs. Butler is one of Mammoth Life Insurance Company's vice presidents as well as its secretary.
+Hilda Butler is one of Mammoth Life Insurance Company's vice presidents as well as its secretary.
 She discusses her career and memories of her father, Henry E. Hall, who was one of the founders of the company.
-She also discusses the Walnut Street black business district and Mammoth Life's building there before the 1965 Urban Renewal program.
+She also discusses the Walnut Street Black business district and Mammoth Life's building there before the 1965 Urban Renewal program.

 998

-Ms. Hickman discusses her personal experiences as a black woman in Louisville.
+Mamie Hickman discusses her personal experiences as a Black woman in Louisville.
 She describes her home life, education, and the jobs she held to support her family.

 886